- Building Physics And Energy & Acoustics: Daidalos Peutz

-From the architect.
+Text description provided by the architects.
 The psychiatry building is part of AWG Architects’ master-plan for the further development of the UZ Gasthuisberg campus.
 It is structured around an internal patio.
 The exentrically position of the patio allows the creation of different sections for large therapy rooms and for smaller spaces such as patients’ rooms.

 The master-plan sets out measures to create an urban context, which include creating density and differentiation in the public space, and building a diverse range of streets and squares.
 This will enable the open ‘green’ zones around the site to be safeguarded.